 If you have taken part in the NHS Bowel Cancer Screening Programme, visited your GP with symptoms suggestive of bowel cancer, agreed to participate in one of our studies, visited a hospital with symptoms related to bowel cancer or had bowel cancer treatment on the NHS, we may hold some information about you.

-If we only hold pseudonymised or anonymised (explained above) information about you, we cannot identify you from the data that we hold.
-This page and our Studies pages lists our data providers so you can approach them directly to find out whether we hold data about you.
+If we hold only pseudonymised or anonymised (explained above) information about you, we cannot identify you from the data that we hold.
+This page and our Studies pages list our data providers so you can approach them directly to find out whether we hold data about you.

-According to the Data Protection Act 1998, you have the right to make a Subject Access Request to find out what personal data we hold about you.
+You have the right to access the personal data we hold about you.
 See the ICO website for your rights on Subject Access Request.
 If you wish to write to us, our contact details can be found here.